-Risk Appetite Statement concerning Market Risk
+Market Risk Appetite Statement

-TU's risk exposures should be limited in order to ensure that the following tests are passed at all times:
+Risk exposures should be limited in order to ensure that the following tests are passed at all times:

-- TU's Capital impact from a modelled 1-in-5 year Market Risk shock is less than 6% of the SII Own Funds. - TU's Profit impact from the default of its most material Corporate Bond holding (assume 50% Loss given default) is less than 50% of the planned IFRS Profit before tax.
+TU's Capital impact from a modelled 1-in-5 year Market Risk shock is less than 6% of the Own Funds TU's Profit impact from the default of its most material Corporate Bond holding (assume 50% Loss given Default) is less than 50% of the planned IFRS Profit before tax.

-The investment committee receives a monthly update showing the latest position of the Investment portfolio against the Risk Appetite statement.
-TU's Board may decide to accept any deviation to Market Risk Appetite, provided the rationale is duly noted in the minutes.
+The Investment committee receives a quarterly update showing the latest position of the Investment portfolio against the Risk Appetite statement.

-Risk Appetite Statement concerning Liquidity
+Liquidity Risk Appetite Statement

-TU's risk exposures are limited in order to ensure that the following test is passed at all times:
+Risk exposures should be limited in order to ensure that the following two tests are passed at all times: